What Is the GMAT Test? – Guide for International Students

 4. Revise your knowledge of mathematics as the exam tests areas such as algebra, geometry, and more.

 At first, it may seem like there is a lot of material for you to review, but you can prepare by creating a personalized study plan.
-If you’re still wondering what is the GMAT, a Shorelight advisor is always ready to help.
-They can work with you to identify required scores for admission to US graduate programs, give you study tips for exams, and provide other international student services such as assistance with your visa, transitioning to campus, and more!
+A Shorelight advisor is always ready to help: They can work with you to identify required scores for admission to US graduate programs, give you study tips for exams, and provide other international student services such as assistance with your visa, transitioning to campus, and more!

 A study plan is a guide that organizes all the material you want to review over a specific period of time leading up to the date of your exam.
 Your study plan helps you go over all your material and cover the areas you need more practice on, while also keeping you on track.